bashrc2/epicyon/manual/manual.md

 ![Inbox viewed within a shell browser](manual-lynx-inbox.png)

+# Content licenses

+ActivityPub posts are really just content on a website and so are subject to copyright rules.
+Historically, the copyright status of posts was always left as ambiguous but in Epicyon for the avoidance of disputes it is made explicit.
+Setting the scope of a post, such as being to followers only, is not sufficient to indicate how that post is intended to be used.

+Content licensing is at the instance level, and set by the administrator.
+Log in as the administrator and then go to *instance settings*.
+From there you can set the content license, which should be the URL for the full license text.

+When subsequently creating posts a small copyright icon will appear, which then links back to the license.

+The choice of content license is for the instance administrator to decide, but it is recommended that [non-commercial creative commons licenses](https://creativecommons.org/licenses/by-nc/4.0/legalcode) may be enough to deter some of the worst abuses of [personally identifiable information](https://en.wikipedia.org/wiki/Personal_data) by BigTech companies.

 # Building fediverse communities
 The great thing about running a small instance is that you can do things in whatever manner you prefer.
 What follows is a few guidelines which may help.